Lecturer, Nonprofit Management; Associate Vice President of Advancement, American University of Beirut (AUB)

 O’Connell has more than 20 years of fundraising experience from Columbia University, the University of Oxford and WNET (PBS).
 As Head of Development for the Mathematical, Physical and Life Sciences Division at Oxford, he led development efforts for 10 academic departments during the university’s £3 billion Oxford Thinking campaign.
 His experience extends to the $6 billion Columbia Campaign as well as the $150 million Campaign for Thirteen, the largest campaign in the history of public television.

-O’Connell has lectured on issues of higher education philanthropy at Universitad Catholica del Chile, the University of Bologna, International House New York and at numerous CASE and AFP conferences in the United States and Europe.
-At Columbia University, he teaches the graduate level course, Fundraising for Large Institutions: EDs and MEDs.
-He has been a part-time lecturer in the M.S. in Nonprofit Management program since 2012.
+O’Connell has lectured on issues of higher education philanthropy at the University of Oxford, Universitad Catholica del Chile, Università di Bologna, Nelson Mandela University, International House New York, and at numerous CASE and AFP conferences in the United States, the United Kingdom, and Europe.
+At Columbia, he teaches the graduate-level course, Fundraising for Large Institutions: EDs and MEDs.
+He has been a lecturer in the M.S. in Nonprofit Management program since 2012.

 In his free time, O’Connell enjoys stand-up comedy and has performed at The Comic Strip, Caroline’s on Broadway, and the London Comedy Club.
 He lives in Bronxville, New York, and is a member of St. Joseph’s Parish.
 He enjoys spending time with his wife Antoinette and two children, James and Catherine.